iasolb/ResearchFramework/README.md

 ## Design Notes

+**Source mode locking.** The `set_dependent`, `add_independents`, and `add_controls` methods all accept a `full` parameter.
+The first call locks the source mode to either `"full"` or `"subset"`.
+Subsequent calls that use a different mode raise `ValueError` immediately rather than silently mixing columns from different DataFrames. `clear_caches()` resets the lock.

-Every method that accesses data follows the same guard pattern: check `is not None` (not bare truthiness, which raises `ValueError` on DataFrames), handle both `full=True` and `full=False` branches explicitly, and bail early with a printed message when the needed dataset isn't available.
+**Guard pattern.** Every method that accesses data checks `is not None` (not bare truthiness, which raises `ValueError` on DataFrames), handles both `full=True` and `full=False` branches explicitly, and bails early with a printed message when the needed dataset isn't available.

-The `independents` and `controls` caches store references to Series pulled from either the full dataset or the subset.
-Call `clear_caches()` before setting up a new model specification to avoid mixing columns from different sources.
+**ModelSpec as bridge.** `ResearchHandler` produces a frozen `ModelSpec` dataclass via `get_spec()`.
+The simulation module consumes it via `Simulation.from_spec()`.
+The dependency flows one direction: `simulation.py` can accept a `ModelSpec`, but does not import from `ResearchHandler.py`. `ResearchHandler.py` knows nothing about simulations.

-The simulation module uses a distribution registry (`_DISTRIBUTION_REGISTRY`) that maps string names to draw functions, scipy distributions, and parameter translation maps.
+**Distribution registry.** `_DISTRIBUTION_REGISTRY` maps string names to draw functions, scipy distributions, and parameter translation maps.
 Adding a new distribution is a single dictionary insertion — no other code changes needed.
 Correlated draws use a Gaussian copula (Cholesky decomposition of the correlation matrix applied to standard normal draws, then transformed through each variable's inverse-CDF).

-Sensitivity analysis includes one-at-a-time sweeps, tornado charts, and variance-based Sobol indices via the Saltelli sampling scheme.
+**Sensitivity analysis.** Includes one-at-a-time sweeps, tornado charts, and variance-based Sobol indices via the Saltelli sampling scheme.